How to Auto-Generate Pro-Level Code Docs with Doxygen (Step-by-Step)

 sudo apt-get install doxygen

-Let’s test doxygen with a simple C++ project (works for Python, Java, etc., too).
+Let’s test Doxygen with a sample C++ project (works for Python, Java, and others):

 /**